A-Olson8/Portfolio-2/README.md

 &nbsp;

-&ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp;Notice below that weather delays make up only about 5% of delays.
-While
+&ensp;&thinsp;&ensp;&thinsp;&ensp;&thinsp;Notice below that weather delays make up only 5.11% of delays.
+While late aircraft delays make up 14.87% of delay occurances, they account for over a third of total delay minutes

 &nbsp;